Modular forms of CM type mod $\ell$: Elliptic curves over of CM type mod

-We observe that \cite{Billerey} theorem cannot be applied to deduce that $\varrho_{E,5}$ arises from a genuine CM newform, as Serre's weight exceeds $4$.
-Nevertheless, in this case Theorem \ref{teor} applies to all the modular forms attached to the elliptic curves for this family.
-Notice that every such~$\varrho_{E,5}$ arises in fact from two distinct weight 2 CM newforms, since $\varrho_{E,5}$ can be induced from linear characters of two different imaginary quadratic fields.
+We observe that \cite{Billerey} cannot be applied here since Serre’s weight exceeds $4$.
+Nevertheless, Theorem~\ref{teor} applies to this family of modular forms.
+Moreover, each representation $\varrho_{E,5}$ arises from two distinct weight~$2$ CM newforms, since it can be induced from linear characters of two different imaginary quadratic fields.